 Introduction - Distribution - Description - Biology and Nesting Habits - Economic Importance - Survey and Detection - Management - Selected References

-The ant, Monomorium pharaonis (Linnaeus), is commonly known as the Pharaoh ant.
-The name possibly arises from the mistaken tradition that it was one of the plagues of ancient Egypt (Peacock et al. 1950).
-This ant is distributed worldwide, is one of the more common household ants, and carries the dubious distinction of being the most difficult household ant to control.
+The ant Monomorium pharaonis (Linnaeus) is commonly known as the Pharaoh ant.
+The name possibly arises from the mistaken idea that it was one of the plagues of ancient Egypt (Peacock et al. 1950).
+This common household ant is distributed worldwide and carries the dubious distinction of being the most difficult household ant to control.

 Figure 1.
 Dorsal view of a Pharaoh ant worker, Monomorium pharaonis (Linnaeus), feeding on bait.
 Photograph by James Castner, University of Florida.